siddartha-004/Visual-Narratives-Bridging-Images-and-Stories/README.md

 Story Generation Setup

     Define an API key and headers for Hugging Face API access.
-    Create a function generate_story to generate stories using a specified model.
+    Create a function generate_story to generate stories using a specified model(falcon-7b-instruct).
     Define theme-based prompts for different story genres.

 Text Formatting and User Interaction